mozartMiBciBA/Data-Driven-Science-and-Engineering-ML-DySystems-and-Ctrl/README.md

 Descripción: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python

+5.- CH01_SEC04_2_Cement.ipynb

+Datos:
+I.- hald_heat.csv

+II.- hald_ingredients.csv

+Descripción: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python

 8.- ch01_sec05_2_ovariancancer.py